MichaelBoegner/splmns-animations/README.md

 ## Performance Notes

-- Animation is capped to 5 characters at a time.
 - Rain and splash loops are optimized with aging/removal of splash particles.
 - You may experience degraded performance on older machines, especially when multiple browser windows are open.
 For example, running this on my 2019 Intel Macbook results in some lag, but running it on my 2023 M2 Pro results in flawless animation.